kulame/tock/doc/reference/trd-syscalls.md

 | Memop            |        5         |
 | Exit             |        6         |

 All of the system call classes except Yield and Exit are non-blocking.
 When a userspace process calls a Subscribe, Command, Allow, Read-Only Allow, or Memop syscall, the kernel will not put it on a wait queue.
 Instead, it will return immediately upon completion.
 The kernel scheduler may decide to suspend the process due to a timeslice expiration or the kernel thread being runnable, but the system calls themselves do not block.
-If an operation is long-running (e.g., I/O), its completion is signaled by a callback (see the Subscribe call in 4.2).
+If an operation is long-running (e.g., I/O), its completion is signaled by an upcall (see the Subscribe call in 4.2).

 Successful calls to Exit system calls do not return (the process exits).

-Peripheral driver-specific system calls (Subscribe, Command, Allow, Read-Only Allow) all include two arguments, a driver identifier and a syscall identifier.
-The driver identifier specifies which peripheral system call driver to invoke.
+System calls implemented by system call drivers (Subscribe, Command, Allow, Read-Only Allow) all include two arguments, a driver identifier and a syscall identifier.
+The driver identifier specifies which system call driver to invoke.
 The syscall identifier (which is different than the Syscall Class ID in the table above) specifies which instance of that system call on that driver to invoke.
 Both arguments are unsigned 32-bit integers.
-For example, the Console driver has driver identifier `0x1` and a Command to the console driver with syscall identifier `0x2` starts receiving console data into a buffer.
+For example, the Console system call driver has driver identifier `0x1` and a Command to the console driver with syscall identifier `0x2` starts receiving console data into a buffer.

-If userspace invokes a system call on a peripheral driver that is not installed in the kernel, the kernel MUST return the corresponding failure result with an error of `NOSUPPORT`.
+If userspace invokes a system call on a peripheral driver that is not installed in the kernel, the kernel MUST return a Failure result with an error of `NOSUPPORT`.

 4.1 Yield (Class ID: 0)
 --------------------------------

-The Yield system call class is how a userspace process handles callbacks, relinquishes the processor to other processes, or waits for one of its long-running calls to complete.
+The Yield system call class is how a userspace process handles upcalls, relinquishes the processor to other processes, or waits for one of its long-running calls to complete.
 The Yield system call class implements the only blocking system call in Tock, `yield-wait`.

-When a process calls a Yield system call, the kernel schedules one pending callback (if any) to execute on the userspace stack.
-If there are multiple pending callbacks, each one requires a separate Yield call to invoke.
-The kernel invokes callbacks only in response to Yield system calls.
+When a process calls a Yield system call, the kernel schedules one pending upcall (if any) to execute on the userspace stack.
+If there are multiple pending upcalls, each one requires a separate Yield call to invoke.
+The kernel invokes upcalls only in response to Yield system calls.
 This form of very limited preemption allows userspace to manage concurrent access to its variables.